Bowdoin College Catalogue and Academic Handbook

 ARTH 3491 (c, IP, VPA) Global Asian Art

 This seminar explores the changing implications of “Asian art” within global art histories.
 How has this category been empowering, how has it been limiting, and how does it make us rethink what constitutes both “Asian art” and “global art”?
 Students will investigate existing art historical models as well as alternative possibilities.
 Topics to be examined include the impact of theories of cultural representation, transnationalism, deterritorialization, decolonialism, and diaspora on methods for interpreting art, writing histories, and classifying artists.
-Through a wide range of examples of “Asian art” students will analyze how artists have addressed processes of globalization in their work, how they have sought to position themselves in the world, and how they have been historically positioned in art histories and exhibitions.
+Through a wide range of examples of “Asian art”, students will analyze how artists have addressed processes of globalization in their work, how they have sought to position themselves in the world, and how they have been historically positioned in art histories and exhibitions.
 Comparisons with other geo-cultural and thematic categories will also be used to complicate invocations of difference, belonging, and tradition.
+(Same as: ASNS 3812)

 ARTH 3500 (c) Transatlantic Modernisms: New York/London